maxpou/maxpou.fr/content/posts/2020/2020-03-15-10-tips-for-working-from-home/index.md

 ### 6. 📽 Turn on your webcam during meetings
 Enabling the camera removes a lot of stupid problems like: "is he serious or is he joking?".
 Also, it makes the conversation more human.
+What I mean is it can also reduce the feeling of isolation that is present in many remote workers.
+You may have people by your side, but not everyone have.
+Maybe your face is the only face your colleague will see today.
+Think about it.

 Just make sure you don't have a bottle of beer next to you.
 If you're live on the TV, [put the kid away](https://www.youtube.com/watch?v=Mh4f9AYRCZY&feature=emb_title) ;)

 ### 7. ☑️ Have a checklist of things to do
 Balancing time is hard.
 You can write down your MITs (Most Important Things).
+It's a mix between a daily log and a todo list.

 MIT helped me a lot to organise my workday and also tell my manager what I've done over the last week.
 Also, it feels good to check boxes.
 At the end of the day, you know what you achieved.